 A Career in the Paranal Science Operations department

 The Paranal Observatory is a unique place to work at, as it combines the most cutting-edge technology in ground-based astronomy with one of the most exotic landscapes on Earth.
-Located in one of the driest places on this planet, and with an award-winning residence that served as backdrop for a James Bond movie, Paranal hosts the Very Large Telescope (VLT), the survey telescopes VST and VISTA, as well as the NGTS.
+Located in one of the driest places on this planet, and with an award-winning residence that served as backdrop for a James Bond movie, Paranal hosts the Very Large Telescope (VLT), the survey telescopes VST and VISTA, as well as the NGTS and Speculoos.
 The operations at Paranal are fully embedded into an end-to-end data flow at ESO - the foremost intergovernmental astronomy organisation in Europe and the world’s most productive astronomical observatory.
+Construction of ESO’s 39-m Extremely Large Telescope (ELT) is currently underway on Cerro Armazones, vis-à-vis Cerro Paranal.
+The ELT's first light is currently foreseen for 2025.
+The ELT operation will be fully integrated into Paranal Observatory, which is a long-term motivation for many of our staff.

 As Paranal astronomers, we take pride from the fact that the science we support addresses some of the most fundamental questions of humanity: What is the origin of the Universe?
 How did the Earth form?
 Are we alone in the Universe?
 This does not only attract a huge number of observing proposals each semester, but also the interest and fascination of the general public.